pu2clr/SI4735/README.md

 With that approach, you will have the __most current version__ of the library.
 However, __it may not be the most stable version__.
 This is because the current version is always in development.
 [Prefer releases](https://github.com/pu2clr/SI4735/releases).
 Do you need some old version (release) of this library?
 If yes, [check here](https://github.com/pu2clr/SI4735/releases).

 [Go to summary](https://pu2clr.github.io/SI4735/#summary)

 <BR>

 ## Thanks

+* Mr. Tom Nardi for his great article ["Multi-Band Receiver On A Chip Controlled By Arduino"](https://hackaday.com/2020/03/02/multi-band-receiver-on-a-chip-controlled-by-arduino/) on Hackaday website;
+* I would like to thank [Mr Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) for making available the SSBRX patches for SI4735-D60 on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0);
 * I would like to thank Mr Francisco Scaramella  for the suggestions and contributions provided in the electronics field as well as for the testing of the functions implemented in this library;
-* I would like to thank [Mr Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) for making available the SSBRX patches for SI4735-D60 on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0);
 * David Kellmer (USA) for suggesting corrections on the documentation and sketches;
 * WH2Q, Morikaku Gotoh, for his suggestion about Automatic Volume Control on AM mode;
 * Jim Reagan, W0CHL, for contributions on circuit design;